Featured image courtesy of Outer Banks Frozen Yogurt Facebook Page

 Monday through Friday the little hot dog stand is parked at the corner of Barnes Street and South Croatan Highway in Nags Head.
 There is nothing fancy about what he serves, just delicious hot dogs, great sausage, and homemade chili.

-There are a number of reasons why there are no food trucks parked permanently to service lunch or dinner.
+There are a number of reasons why there are no food trucks parked permanently to serve lunch or dinner.
 Much of that can be attributed to zoning and local ordinances.

 We’ve put together a list of Outer Banks food trucks.